wesleycamargo/azure-docs.pt-br/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

             //Create notification
             var notificationManager = GetSystemService(Context.NotificationService) as NotificationManager;

-            //Create an intent to show ui
+            //Create an intent to show UI
             var uiIntent = new Intent(this, typeof(MainActivity));

             //Create the notification
             var notification = new Notification(Android.Resource.Drawable.SymActionEmail, title);

-            //Auto cancel will remove the notification once the user touches it notification.Flags = NotificationFlags.AutoCancel;
+            //Auto-cancel will remove the notification once the user touches it notification.Flags = NotificationFlags.AutoCancel;

             //Set the notification info
-            //we use the pending intent, passing our ui intent over which will get called
+            //we use the pending intent, passing our ui intent over, which will get called
             //when the notification is tapped.
             notification.SetLatestEventInfo(this, title, desc, PendingIntent.GetActivity(this, 0, uiIntent, 0));